 So UPLIFT will, in the long run, give more value to your money.
 Even If you have to spend more money upfront, you’ll find it worth it.

 Thus, we can say that UPLIFT can offer a better solution.
 Should the unit stall in less than 5 years you’re still fully covered.
-Where after 2 years the desk shuts down, you have to find the solution on your own.
+Where after 2 years the desk shuts down, and you have to find the solution on your own.
 And that’s a problem that warrants additional money.

 Related post: Standing desk Showdown: Fully Jarvis vs Uplift V2